Powered by MOMENTUM MEDIA

 Earlier this year, Bowler said the integration of cryptocurrency into mainstream financial institutions is a crucial consideration for Aussie investors.

-“The recent decision by the SEC is seen as a pivotal step, opening up bitcoin to retail and institutional investors,” she noted at the time.
+“The recent decision by the SEC is seen as a pivotal step, opening up bitcoin to retail and institutional investors,” she said at the time.

 “The lasting impacts of these developments are expected to unfold progressively over time, influencing cryptocurrency markets and investor participation.”